Financials & Donations

 Typically yes, although over 30% of kids and teens experiencing homelessness are not enrolled in school.
 We offer families assistance in quickly enrolling their children in school.

-In 2018, we provided weekly tutoring services to over 3,624 students throughout Southern California.
-Over the past 26 years, we have served more than 50,000 students experiencing homelessness.
+In 2021, we provided one-on-one weekly tutoring services to over 1,500 students throughout Southern California.
+Over the past 29 years, we have served more than 50,000 students experiencing homelessness.

 No. Our volunteers are our wheels; they bring education to wherever our students are, be it a homeless shelter, a group foster home, a library, or an after-school club.